 The device’s camera does a decent job livestreaming too.
 Video streams in 720P, but with that comes a lot of battery power.
 The Eachine 52 pocket drone is only capable of flying for only 8-10 minutes.
 Cameras and WiFi will do that.

 Another thing is its design.
 It looks a lot similar to a DJI Mavic Pro with its foldable propeller arms.
 But the problem with it is that you throw any kind of durability.
 If this is something that’s tailored to kids and beginners, wouldn’t it make sense to put some safeguards into place?
 This just seems like the company is showing its thirst by trying to ride on DJI’s success.

 This quadcopter is currently selling on Amazon for $50.
 For the money, the Eachine pocket drone sounds like a steal.
 But, in reality, if you break it within the first month and run out of your backup propellers, is it really worth it.
 For me, 8-10 minutes of flying time isn’t.

-Point blank, if you’re looking to get into the drone world, it’s best to invest some money into and check out some of the more traditional drone makers like DJI and Parrot (a good pick is this one).
+Point blank, if you’re looking to get into the drone world, it’s best to invest some money into and check out some of the more traditional drone makers like DJI and Parrot.
 Essentially, you want something that won’t break after a few times of using it.

 A sample unit was provided to KnowTechie for the purpose of this review.